 There are several more birds to be found within Coorg, such as the Great Pied Hornbill, the Nilgiri Wood Pigeon, the Grey-Breasted Laughing Thrushes, the Blue-Winged Parakeet, the Grey-Headed Bulbul, the White-Bellied Treepie, the White-Bellied Blue Flycatchers, the Black Eagle, and the Ceylon Frogmouth.

-When you need a serene environment to rest in while you look for these birds, the Amanvana Resort & Spa is the right place for you.
-Nestled in the midst of nature with a tranquil and calm environment, stay at the luxury resort in Coorg and be a witness of the magnificient birds that find their home here.
+When you need a serene environment to rest in while you look for these birds, the Amanvana Spa Resort is the right place for you.
+Nestled in the midst of nature with a tranquil and calm environment, stay at the luxury resort in Coorg and be a witness of the magnificent birds that find their home here.
 Amanvana is home to dozens of bird species.
 With so many things to see in Coorg, you are sure to find all the relaxation you need in the best hotel in Coorg.